SuhasReddySingam/V2_blog/README.md

 This is the V1 of the website it has user authentication feature and ability to add blogs for the user.
 AI integration needs to be implemented
-GET AN API KEY FROM HUGGING FACE WHICH IS ABLE TO USE Lllama-3-8B-Instruct For Windows users change the dev and start in package.json to "dev"="SET NODE_ENV=development & nodemon backend/index.js" AND "start": "SET NODE_ENV=production & node backend/index.js",
+GET AN API KEY FROM HUGGING FACE WHICH IS ABLE TO USE Lllama-3.2-3B-Instruct When trying to run the project make sure to install the node modules in both from and backend For Windows users change the dev and start in package.json to "dev"="SET NODE_ENV=development & nodemon backend/index.js" AND "start": "SET NODE_ENV=production & node backend/index.js",
 ### Setup .env file